-Roshan Ganu is a multimedia narrative artist originally from Goa-India, now based in Minneapolis, Minnesota.
+Roshan Ganu is a multimedia narrative artist originally from Goa-India, presently living in Minneapolis, Minnesota.
 Mining objects and moments from her cultural memory juxtaposed with elements from her present reality, she creates a hybrid space where reality and fiction coexist.
-Using materials as language, she uses neon, water, light, colour and ink, abstracting the fluid state of mind inhabited by a migratory person.
+Text, language, elements such as neon, water, light, colour and darkness feature prominently in her work.
 Projection and animation are used as tools to evoke ephemerality, wonder and a vivid imagination, all encompassing into an immersive space.